-My timing was off.
 I admit that.
 It was not the time to take a break and regroup.
 My brain was begging me to, my heart was saying, “We need to take a closer look at this.
 Now’s not the time for recess, but a time for action.”
 My emotional state was too far gone and it was useless.
 How had I pulled myself out of the water after a broken neck?
 Escaped attempted rape and murder at knifepoint?
-Survived a brain tumor only for my fight or flight to give up on me now?
+Survived a brain tumor only for my fight-or-flight to segue to the wrong side now?

-Like Charles’ brain let him down by telling him he was worthless, mine let me down because it wouldn’t engage when I needed it, and no amount of mindful breathing was bringing it back online.
+Charles’ brain let him down by telling him he was worthless.
+Mine let me down because it wouldn’t engage when I needed it, and no amount of mindful breathing was bringing it back online.

-And it did end.
-Not the way I wanted and the horror the news of his suicide was like a hatchet coming down on my hopes and dreams.
+Not the way I wanted and the horror of the news of his suicide was like a hatchet coming down on my hopes and dreams.
 My foundation was snatched out from under me as I tried to hold onto it and bring it back for a do-over.